cyber-practitioner/password-strength-meter/README.md

 The machine learning model can be retrained or adjusted by modifying `keras_model.py`.
 Ensure you have a dataset of passwords labeled by their strength levels to train the model effectively.

-## Contributing

-Contributions to improve the application or its underlying model are welcome.
-Please follow the standard fork-and-pull request workflow on GitHub.

 ## License